Why Don't You & I

 "Why Don't You & I" is a song by American rock band Santana.
-The song was written by Chad Kroeger and recorded for Santana's 2002 album Shaman, on the Arista record label.
+The song was written by Chad Kroeger and recorded for Santana's 2002 album, Shaman, on the Arista record label.
 It was re-recorded in 2003 with vocals by Alex Band of the Calling and released as the third single in the United States on June 16, 2003.
 Both versions of the single charted in the US while the Alex Band version peaked at number 21 in New Zealand.
-According to Kroeger when recording for his version of the song, he recorded his vocals while on tour with Nickelback and used panty hose as a pop filter when recording it.

 Re-recording and single release

 When Arista wanted to release the single in mid-2003, Roadrunner Records, the record label for Nickelback, refused permission citing concerns that Kroeger appearing on a "high-profile single" would compromise the excitement over Nickelback's fall 2003 release The Long Road and hurt the Nickelback album sales.
 Kroeger recommended Band, another BMG artist, to re-record the song's vocals for single release.
 The Alex Band version omits the guitar instrumental bridge, and was also included on Ultimate Santana.